microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/createnew.rst

 Creating new files using Office Online
 ======================================

-Hosts create new Office files using blank document templates from Office Online.
+Hosts can create new Office files using blank document templates from Office Online.
 In order to support this, hosts use the :wopi:action:`editnew` WOPI action as follows:

 #.
 Create a zero-byte file with the appropriate file extension (``docx`` for Word documents, ``pptx`` for PowerPoint